SavvyPlus/opennem-api/examples/NOTES.md

 **We have three options:**

 * request `1d, 3d and 7d` always return `5m data`; request `30d, 1y and all` always return `daily data` frontend has to group data to `30m, week, month`
 * request date range and interval together.
-Ex 3d+30m, 1y+week, 1y+month.
-Drontend doesn't have to group data.
+Ex `3d+30m, 1y+week, 1y+month`.
+Frontend doesn't have to group data.
 This apporach user click date range then click interval the web will fetch data and show charts
 * request date range, api will include all intervals.
 The response obj could be large.

 ## Data Format